j9t/html-minifier-next/README.md

 npm run backtest
 ```

-The backtest tool tracks minification performance across git history.
+The backtest tool tracks minification performance across Git history.
 Results are saved in `benchmarks/backtest/` as CSV and JSON files.

 Parameters: